Georgii Reshtenko: 2022–23 season: European and World Championship debut

 Reshtenko then closed the season with a fifth-place finish at the 2023 Triglav Trophy.

-2023–24 season
+2023–24 season: Czech national champion

 Reshtenko began the season by finishing eleventh at the 2023 Cranberry Cup International.
-Subsequently competing on the 2023–24 ISU Challenger Series, he placed ninth at the 2023 Lombardia Trophy and while he did complete his short program, he withdrew before the free skate.
+Subsequently, competing on the 2023–24 ISU Challenger Series, he placed ninth at the 2023 Lombardia Trophy and while he did complete his short program, he withdrew before the free skate.

 At the 2024 Four National Championships, Reshtenko won the silver medal.
 Going on to compete at the 2024 European Championships, Reshtenko scored personal bests in all competition segments, finishing ninth overall.
 Following that event, Reshtenko competed at the 2024 Bavarian Open, where he won the silver mnedal.

 Selected to compete at the 2024 World Championships, Reshtenko place thirty-sixth in the short program, but failed to advance to the free skate segment.